thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 It's time to run all four applications.
 If the `pizza-storefront`, `pizza-kitchen`, `pizza-delivery`, and the `pizza-store` services are still running, press **CTRL+C** in each terminal window to stop them.

-1. Open a new terminal window, navigae to the `/PizzaOrder` folder and run the command below:
+1. Open a new terminal window, navigate to the `/PizzaOrder` folder and run the command below:

 ```bash
 dapr run --app-id pizza-order --app-protocol http --app-port 8001 --dapr-http-port 3501 --resources-path ../resources -- dotnet run
 ```

-2. In your terminal, ensure you are in the `/PizzaStorefront` folder and run the command below:
+2. In a new terminal, navigate to the `/PizzaStorefront` folder and run the command below:

 ```bash
 dapr run --app-id pizza-storefront --app-protocol http --app-port 8002 --dapr-http-port 3502 --resources-path ../resources -- dotnet run